By Ariel-D and Surreptitious Chi X

 Entreri inclined his head.
 After all, it was Jarlaxle's wine to do with as he pleased.

 Jarlaxle was silent a few moments.
 This day had turned into so much more than he'd anticipated.
 "No one has ever given me such a gift before.
-When I suggested that we take up the tradition of birthdays, I never imagined that you would accept that suggestion with such seriousness.
-I find myself touched."
+When I suggested that we take up the tradition of birthdays, I never imagined that you would accept that suggestion with such seriousness."
 He gave Entreri a smile.
 "Truly, there are none like you, my friend."

 In truth, Entreri's first impulse hadn't been to get quite so serious, but it was just like with the gift wrapping: he wasn't really built to do things halfway.
-It was an all or nothing venture, and he'd chosen all.
 "If we're going to do it, we might as well do it right."
 Certainly everyone Entreri had ever known would be shocked by his actions, but he didn't feel self-conscious.
-Friends were hard to come by, after all.
+Friends were hard to come by, after all, and were also one of the few things Entreri had ever desired.

 Jarlaxle grinned widely.
 "Indeed!"
 He raised his glass of water in a toast, clinked it against Entreri's, and drank.